$E$-theory is compactly assembled: -algebras

-\subsection{$E$-theory is compactly assembled}
+\subsection{$\mathrm{E}$-theory is compactly assembled}

-Recall from \cref{ijtowggwerwgerg9} that a \pcas{} $\infty$-category is an $\infty$-category admitting countable filtered colimits such that the realization functor is a right-adjoint of an adjunction {The left-adjoint $S$ is called the shape functor.
+{Recall \cref{ijtowggwerwgerg9} characterising an $\infty$-category $\bC$ admitting countable filtered colimits as \pcas{} if its} realization functor is a right-adjoint of an adjunction {The left-adjoint $S$ is called the shape functor.
 It is automatically fully faithful by \cref{jwoirthopgfrfwrgre}.}

 The main result of this section is \cref{vsiowerfsdfuiohsdfoijasdf} stating that the countably cocomplete stable $\infty$-category $\EsG$ representing equivariant $E$-theory introduced in \cref{wrejgioweferfw} is compactly assembled.
 The idea is to use the construction of the version $\EsGf$ of this category by a series of left- and right Bousfield localizations